colossusmk2/testPub/README.md

         - Now execute following commands: gpg --keyserver keyserver.ubuntu.com --send-keys 5282A1C9
         - Than execute this command: gpg --export-secret-keys 5282A1C9 | base64
         - A large key will be generated. remove newlines and make sure content of the file is in one line.
 It will be used in next steps, making code changes
+- Get your staging profile id by loggin to nexus repo manager at s01.oss.sonatype.org.
+Here click following Staging Profiles -> Select staging profile -> Copy profile ID from address/URL bar.
+This along with some other data will go to local.properties file which u can refer in repo.
 - Now You need to make some code changes:
         - In project build.gradle, plugin is added in line number 6 as: id("io.github.gradle-nexus.publish-plugin") version "1.1.0"
         - In Project build.gradle, publish task is added at line numebr 13 as: apply from: "${rootDir}/scripts/publish-root.gradle"